paramiko/paramiko/sites/www/installing.rst

     Users who want the bleeding edge can install the development version via ``pip install paramiko==dev``.

-We currently support **Python 2.6, 2.7, 3.3+, and PyPy** Users on Python 2.5 or older are urged to upgrade.
+We currently support **Python 2.6, 2.7, 3.3+, and PyPy**.
+Users on Python 2.5
+or older (or 3.2 or older) are urged to upgrade.

-Paramiko has two hard dependencies: the pure-Python ASN1 module ``pyasn1``, and the Cryptography library.
-Read on for details on installing ``cryptography``.
+Paramiko has only one direct hard dependency: the Cryptography library.
+See :ref:`cryptography`.

 If you need GSS-API / SSPI support, see :ref:`the below subsection on it
-<gssapi>` for details on additional dependencies.
+<gssapi>` for details on its optional dependencies.

 .. _release-lines: